top of page

 • Flight Control System: This system includes gyroscopes, accelerometers, and onboard computers that stabilize and control the drone’s movement.

-• GPS & Navigation: Global Positioning System (GPS) allows drones to determine their exact location and follow predefined flight paths.
+• GPS & Navigation Module: Global Positioning System (GPS) allows drones to determine their exact location and follow predefined flight paths.

 • Communication Link: Drones use radio frequency (RF) signals, Wi-Fi, or satellite communication to send and receive commands from the remote pilot or an autonomous control system.